-The chemicals used in cosmeceutical products provide a competitive advantage by which brand owners differentiate their products.
+The chemicals used in cosmeceutical products provide a competitive advantage by which product brand owners differentiate their products.
 Gains will be spurred by the use of new, value-added active ingredients in product formulations.
 Antioxidants will remain the largest category, with above-average gains promoted by their incorporation into both topical and ingestible formulations.
-Also, botanicals will continue to see the fastest gains in demand as consumers continue to desire “natural” products.
+Botanicals will continue to see the fastest gains in demand as consumers continue to favor “natural” products.

 Injectables and skin care products will experience the fastest growth, based on anti-aging benefits.
-Brands such as Allergan’s Botox Cosmetic and Juvéderm have essentially been synonymous with injectables since their introduction, and they will continue to lead growth going forward.
-The first direct competition to Botox emerged in 2009 with the U. S. Food and Drug Administration’s approval of Dysport, which will help to reshape the injectables market.
-Relatively recently introduced hyaluronic acid-based dermal fillers will also see particularly fast growth.
+Brands such as Allergan’s Botox Cosmetic and Juvéderm have been essentially synonymous with injectables since their introduction, and will continue to lead growth going forward.
+The first direct competition to Botox emerged in 2009 with the Food and Drug Administration’s approval of Dysport, which will help to reshape the injectables market.
+Relatively recently-introduced hyaluronic acid-based dermal fillers will see particularly fast growth.

 In addition to achieving above-average growth, skin care products will remain the largest product category, set to account for 64% of all cosmeceutical product demand in 2015.
 Age-defying products will achieve the fastest gains in the segment, driven by a highly receptive, expanding group of graying “baby boomers,” who want to redress visible damage to the skin caused by aging, ultraviolet radiation and other environmental stressors, as well as a growing number of younger individuals seeking to prevent signs of aging.